Aniket0920/-every.one/README.md

 - Open the file
 - In terminal console navigate to the project directory and install all npm packages necessary
 - Start the mongodb server locally in another terminal
-- Start the node server by command node app.js
+- Start the node server by command "node app.js"
 - Open the website by opening the http://localhost:3000 in the web browser (preferably :-Google Chrome)